Mobile device forensics: Brute force acquisition

-Brute force acquisition can be performed by 3rd party passcode brute force tools that send a series of passcodes / passwords to the mobile device.
-This is a time-consuming method, but effective nonetheless.
+Brute force acquisition can be performed by third party passcode brute force tools that send a series of passcodes/passwords to the mobile device.
+Brute-force attack is a time-consuming method, but effective nonetheless.
 This technique uses trial and error in an attempt to create the correct combination of password or PIN to authenticate access to the mobile device.
 Despite the process taking an extensive amount of time, it is still one of the best methods to employ if the forensic professional is unable to obtain the passcode.
 With current available software and hardware it has become quite easy to break the encryption on a mobile device's password file to obtain the passcode.
 Two manufacturers have become public since the release of the iPhone5, Cellebrite and GrayShift.
 These manufacturers are intended for law enforcement agencies and police departments.
-The Cellebrite UFED Ultimate unit costs over $40,000 US dollars and Grayshifts system costs $15,000.
+The Cellebrite UFED Ultimate unit costs over USD 40,000 and GrayShift's system costs USD 15,000.
 Brute forcing tools are connected to the device and will physically send codes on iOS devices starting from 0000 to 9999 in sequence until the correct code is successfully entered.
 Once the code entry has been successful, full access to the device is given and data extraction can commence.

 Tools

 Early investigations consisted of live manual analysis of mobile devices; with examiners photographing or writing down useful material for use as evidence.
 Without forensic photography equipment such as Fernico ZRT, EDEC Eclipse, or Project-a-Phone, this had the disadvantage of risking the modification of the device content, as well as leaving many parts of the proprietary operating system inaccessible.

 In recent years a number of hardware/software tools have emerged to recover logical and physical evidence from mobile devices.
 Most tools consist of both hardware and software portions.
 The hardware includes a number of cables to connect the mobile device to the acquisition machine; the software exists to extract the evidence and, occasionally, even to analyze it.

 Most recently, mobile device forensic tools have been developed for the field.
 This is in response both to military units' demand for fast and accurate anti-terrorism intelligence, and to law enforcement demand for forensic previewing capabilities at a crime scene, search warrant execution, or exigent circumstances.
 Such mobile forensic tools are often ruggedized for harsh environments (e.g. the battlefield) and rough treatment (e.g. being dropped or submerged in water).

-Generally, because it is impossible for any one tool to capture all evidence from all mobile devices, mobile forensic professionals recommend that examiners establish entire toolkits consisting of a mix of commercial, open source, broad support, and narrow support forensic tools, together with accessories such as battery chargers, Faraday bags or other signal disruption equipment, and so forth.
+Generally, because it is impossible for any one tool to capture all evidence from all mobile devices, mobile forensic professionals recommend that examiners establish entire toolkits consisting of a mix of commercial, open-source, broad support, and narrow support forensic tools, together with accessories such as battery chargers, Faraday bags or other signal disruption equipment, and so forth.